Richard B. Hubbard

-Richard Bennett Hubbard Jr. (November 1, 1832 – July 12, 1901) was the 16th governor of Texas from 1876 to 1879 and United States Envoy to Japan from 1885 to 1889.
+Richard Bennett Hubbard Jr. (November 1, 1832 – July 12, 1901), occasionally referred to by the nickname Jumbo, was the 16th governor of Texas from 1876 to 1879 and United States Envoy to Japan from 1885 to 1889.
 He was a Confederate veteran of the American Civil War and was a member of the Democratic Party.

 Early years

 Hubbard was the son of Richard Bennett and Serena (Carter) Hubbard.
 He was born in Walton County, Georgia, but spent his formative years in Jasper County, Georgia.
 In 1851, Hubbard graduated from Mercer Institute with an A.B. degree in literature.
 He was elected National University Orator, a high honor at Mercer.
 Hubbard then briefly attended lectures at the University of Virginia.
 In 1853, Hubbard graduated from Harvard University with an LL.B. degree.
 After graduating from Harvard, Hubbard and his parents moved to Smith County, Texas.
 They settled in Tyler, Texas and then on a plantation near Lindale, Texas.
 Hubbard first entered politics in 1855 as an opponent of the American Know Nothing Party.
 In the 1856 presidential election, Hubbard supported James Buchanan, who appointed him United States Attorney for the western district of Texas.
 Hubbard resigned in 1859 to run for the Texas legislature.
 He was elected and became a supporter of Southern secession.